nagyesta/file-barj/README.md

 - Backup archive integrity checks
 - Restore/unpack previous backup
 - Duplicate handling (storing duplicates of the same file only once)
+- Deletes left-over files from the restore directory (if they had been in scope for the backup)

 ### Planned features